jax.random

 Advanced#

-Design and Context#
+Design and background#

 TLDR: JAX PRNG = Threefry counter PRNG + a functional array-oriented splitting model